Detroit emergency manager launches pension corruption probe

 “There have been many questionable investments that have been made by the fund boards, and some of those investments were made without the advice of their financial adviser,” Orr’s spokesman, Bill Nowling, said on Thursday.
 “We want to find out what happened.”

+Under the state’s Emergency Manager law, Orr has the right to seize control of the city pension funds if their funding levels fall below 80 percent of obligations.
+The General Fund is below that level, at 77 percent, with $2 billion in assets, and the Police and Fire fund is 96 percent funded, with $3.1 billion in assets, according to the statement.

+Those funding claims are in stark contrast to figures put forward in July by an actuary firm that Orr uses as a consultant, Seattle-based Milliman.
+The firm said “very rough preliminary guesstimates” show the police and fire pension fund was only 50 percent funded for the fiscal year ended June 30, 2010, and the general services pension fund was funded at only 32 percent.

-Orr called for a preliminary report to be issued within the next 60 days.
+Orr called for a preliminary report from the auditor and inspector to be issued within the next 60 days.
+The law requires him to make the report available to the public.

 The investigation takes place at a time when Orr is meeting with creditors, union leaders and others with an eye toward seeking financial concessions.
 Orr has said Detroit will end up in bankruptcy court if creditors do not accept considerable reductions in what the city owes.

-The order comes on the same day unions are meeting with Orr’s restructuring team to discuss the emergency manager’s plan to shift retirees from city-operated healthcare to Medicare or the Affordable Care Act.
+The order comes on the same day unions met with Orr’s restructuring team to discuss plans to reduce the city’s long-term debt to stave off a Chapter 9 bankruptcy.
+The plan calls for shifting city-operated healthcare to Medicare or the Affordable Care Act and freezing pensions for current employees.
+Workers with less than 10 years on the job would be enrolled in a 401(k)-style retirement plan.

+As expected, union leaders pledged to file suit, saying the state’s constitution protects municipal pensions.

 Shortfalls in the city’s pension funds are among the most difficult problems facing Detroit, and pension payments to retirees are among issues being discussed in some of the meetings Orr and his staff are holding as he seeks to stave off a Chapter 9 bankruptcy filing.